R&L Feeders, LLC

 The second thing BALANCE4WARD helped Lindsley do was to separate his cattle feeding business from his row crop farming.

-Instead of feeding his crop back to his cows, Lindsley sells his corn at the highest price and buys feed at the cheapest price, capturing the margin in-between.
+Instead of feeding his crop back to his cattle, Lindsley sells his corn at the highest price and buys feed at the cheapest price, capturing the margin in-between.
 Lindsley purchases his feed from New Balance Commodities, BALANCE4WARD’s specialized feeding company that negotiates trade agreements and blends feed specifically for cattle feeding operations.

 Ultimately these strategic shifts help Lindsley capture profit, no matter what the markets do.